-The passport from the Democratic Republic of Congo currently ranks on the 97th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 42 countries.
-The Passport Ranking has remained low during the past years.
-Congolese passport holders have visa-free access and visas on arrival to countries such as Philippines, Singapore and Kenya.
-Congolese citizens require a visa to enter 184 destinations in the world such as China, Russia, the United States and the entire European Union.
+The passport from the Democratic Republic of Congo passport is currently ranked 96th place on the Guide Passport Index.
+It provides visa-free access to 43 destinations.
+Congolese passport holders have visa-free access and visas on arrival to countries such as Philippines and Singapore.
+Congolese citizens require a visa to enter 186 destinations in the world such as China, Russia, the United States and the entire European Union.
 This high visa requirement results in a very low mobility score.

 The Democratic Republic of the Congo (DRC) is a former Belgian colony.
 Located in Central Africa, it consists of 25 provinces.
 It borders Zambia, Angola, the Republic of the Congo, the Central African Republic, South Sudan and Tanzania.
 The most important provinces are Kinshasa, Tshopo and Zongo.
 The DRC is the 2nd largest country in Africa with a surface area of 2.3 million square kilometers.
 Its climate is diverse due to its size but generally tropical with varying dry and rainy seasons.
 Its terrain is characterized by a large central basin, high plateaus and three mountains ranges.